 - Claudia Menjivar, Director of Financial Aid Services

 - Instructions for IRS Data Retrieval or Obtaining IRS Tax Transcript

 - Visit us for one-on-one assistance at the Learning Center.
-Fall 2015 Financial Aid Outreach Hours
+Spring & Summer 2016 Financial Aid Outreach Hours

 May 2015: Federal Student Aid ID replacing the PIN The U.S. Department of Education is improving identity confirmation.
 Effective May 10, 2015 the U.S. Department of Education will replace the Student Aid PIN with the new FSA ID for all students and parents.
 You will need the new FSA ID to log into the Federal Student Aid websites.
 The first time you log into the sites after May 10th you will be prompted to set up an FSA ID.
 The process should only take a few minutes and then students, parents, and borrowers will use the FSA ID to access federal websites including: